dvreeze/pagilaapp/README.md

 In all fairness, without modules Maven would detect this specific circular dependency too.

 If we fail to "require" a dependency that is clearly needed to compile the code, the compiler will discover and disallow this.
-This is also true if the dependency does occur on the module path.
+This is also true if the dependency does occur (somewhere else) on the module path.
 In my view, this enforcement of explicitly "required" dependencies is an asset, not a liability.

 If the compiler encounters "split packages" (so package names occurring in multiple modules), a compilation error results.
 Such checks help avoid JAR conflicts that plague the classpath.
-Clearly, without Java Modules the occurrence of "split packages" would be ignored.
+Clearly, without Java Modules the occurrence of "split packages" would be ignored, and we would easily find ourselves back in the world of "class path hell".

 These are just a few examples of (in this case only compile-time) checks by the Java Module system.